Last updated on March 25th, 2025

 MAKE MACAROON COOKIES

-- Beat egg whites and sugar until foamy.
+- Beat egg whites, sugar, and cream of tartar together until foamy.

-- Add in coconut, vanilla, almond extract, and salt.
+- Add in coconut, vanilla, almond extract, and salt and mix until combined.

-- Use medium cookie scoop and place on baking sheet lined with parchment paper.
+- Use medium cookie scoop and place 12 cookies on baking sheet.

 - Bake at 325° for 20-23 minutes until coconut tips look toasted, but not dark.